gildas/bitbucket-cli/README.md

 I am moving the repository [to Github](https://github.com/gildas/bitbucket-cli) where I can upload the binaries for your consumption.

-And at some point in the near future, I will shutdown the [bitbucket repository](https://bitbucket.org/gildas_cherruel/bb).
+And at some point in the near future, I will shut down the [bitbucket repository](https://bitbucket.org/gildas_cherruel/bb).

 ## Installation